 Choosing a Code Editor or IDE

-My preferred text editor is currently Visual Studio Code.
+If you do not already have a preferred editor, consider Visual Studio Code.
 This tutorial shows you the features that Visual Studio Code has for Python development, including code quality checks, and support for debugging.
-You may prefer Atom, which is a high-quality and customisable editor that has plugins for Python, or Notepad++, which will be more suitable for older computers with limited resources.
-All of these editors are free.
+If you are new to programming, start with Mu, which is specifically designed for to help new developers work with Python.
+Both of these editors are free.

-If you would like to use a full IDE, consider the Wing IDE, which is proprietary, or using the free Eclipse IDE can be be used for Python development with the PyDev extension.
+If you would like to use a full IDE, there are several options available.
+Wing IDE and PyCharm are proprietary, commercial products.
+The free Eclipse IDE can be be used for Python development with the PyDev extension.
 Current versions of Microsoft Visual Studio also include support for Python.